 One thing to be aware of is that this resort is very popular with city Costa Ricans since it’s only about a 1.5 hour drive from the city.
 It gets really crowded and busy on weekends and holidays.
 I found the food to be so-so and the beach is nothing special at all.

 Fly into San Jose International Airport (SJO) for Fiesta Resort.

-This all inclusive resort is in the Gulf of Papagayo on its own beach.
-It’s adult only and has a spa, 4 restaurants and a gym.
+This adult only all inclusive resort is in the Gulf of Papagayo on its own beach.
+It has a spa, 4 restaurants and a gym.
 The location is great since you’re only about a 30 minute drive from Liberia Airport.
 You’re also near some of the most beautiful beaches in Costa Rica.
 The food is excellent and they have a 24 hour cafe open to all guests which is super nice.

 I definitely recommend this resort for those who are not on a budget, but want a bit more of a boutique experience.
 Not something huge like the Riu.

 Fly into Guanacaste Airport (LIR Airport) for Secrets Papagayo.

 Click here for the latest rates at Secrets Papagayo.

 Read all of our Costa Rica hotel reviews here.